Actors'

 Born: 1903, England

 Veterans of the entertainment circuit, Max Gruber and Adele Bono married in 1896 in Norway, and together they traveled with a variety of carnivals and circuses in England.
-In the winter of 1901-02, Gruber served as Equestrian director for the Humphrey E. Brammall circus.
+In the winter of 1901-02, Gruber served as Equestrian Director for the Humphrey E. Brammall circus.

 After years of touring, the Grubers were offered the chance to sell the act to Reas Bros.
 Circus in Mexico around the winter of 1919-1920.
 Max accepted the offer and the Grubers retired from performing.
 However, the retirement was short-lived, as soon after Max accepted a position with Reas Bros to serve as the show's animal trainer.
+It was during this time that he became personally acquainted with Mexican Revolutionary general, Pancho Villa.

 Max Gruber and Topsy